Skip to content

 Why Multi-Agent Architecture Patterns Determine Enterprise AI Success

-Per arXiv:2512.08296, a multi-agent system is defined as an agent system 𝒮 with |A|>1, in which agents interact through a communication topology C and an orchestration policy Ω. The three canonical patterns are distinct instantiations of these variables, each producing measurably different coordination complexity.
+Per arXiv:2512.08296, a multi-agent system is defined as an agent system 𝒮 with |A|>1, in which agents interact through a communication topology C and an orchestration policy Ω. The three canonical patterns are distinct instantiations of these variables, and each produces measurably different coordination complexity.

 Spec-driven orchestration keeps your multi-agent topology from becoming tomorrow's technical debt.